Even though Abby Slutsky owns a bakery, she enjoys finding a balance between nutritional foods and sweets when making family meals.

 Melted Butter Makes a Soft Crust

 Melted butter will not be as shiny as an egg glaze, but the crust will be soft.
-The lack of a high water content causes melted butter to keep the crust soft.
+The lack of high water content causes melted butter to keep the crust soft.
 If you use clarified butter (remove the white froth from the melted butter, so you are skimming off the milk solids and water), the crust will be softer because there will be even less water brushed on the bread and more butterfat.
 If you prefer a shinier, soft crust, brush the bread with butter after you bake it.
 Keep in mind that the bread may be slightly greasy, but this can be an excellent technique if you are making garlic knots or a bread with seasonings mixed into your glaze.
 You can get a similar soft crust with margarine, but butter will impart a better flavor.

-Oil creates a pale, crust that is a little crunchier than a crust glazed with butter or margerine.
+Oil creates a pale, crust that is a little crunchier than a crust glazed with butter or margarine.
 Focaccia bread uses oil before and after baking to give it texture and flavor.
 You can easily mix seasonings into an oil glaze.

 Water Makes a Crispy Crust